ningpp/rabbit/README.md

 # rabbit
-a tool that translate c# to java.
+a tool that translate c# to java/kotlin.